rubenhortas/rubenhortas.github.io/_posts/2022-12-02-delete-and-disable-bash-history.md

 set +o history
 ```

-> We could also append this command to our ~/.bashrc file, but don't have much sense since, if we can edit our ~/.bashrc we can set the HISTSIZE to 0.
+> We could also append this command to our ~/.bashrc file, but don't have much sense, since if we can edit our ~/.bashrc, we can set the HISTSIZE to 0.
 {: .prompt-info}

 ## SIGKILL